The Milk of Sorrow: Filming

 Most of the filming locations are in Manchay, an impoverished suburban area in Pachacamac, southeast of Lima, which indigenous people took over during the 1980s to escape from terrorism, and near a high-class area of Lima called Cieneguilla.

 Critical reception

-The film received positive reviews, having an 78% certified "fresh" on Rotten Tomatoes, based on 41 reviews, and an average rating of 6.79/10, and a critical consensus:"Claudia Llosa's deliberate pace and abstract storytelling may frustrate some viewers, but there's no denying the visual pleasures soaking in The Milk of Sorrow".
-Metacritic assigned the film a weighted average score of 68 out of 100, based on 10 critics, indicating "generally favorable reviews".
+The film received positive reviews, having a 78% rating on Rotten Tomatoes, based on 41 reviews, and an average rating of 6.79/10, and a critical consensus:"Claudia Llosa's deliberate pace and abstract storytelling may frustrate some viewers, but there's no denying the visual pleasures soaking in The Milk of Sorrow".
+Metacritic assigned a weighted average score of 68 out of 100, based on 10 critics.

 Peter Brunette, from The Hollywood Reporter, said "The film is gorgeously shot and contains a plethora of haunting images".
 Boyd van Hoeij from Variety said that "Peruvian realities and Llosa's light magical realism mesh to create a vivid picture of a society and its problems."

-While some Peruvian critics gave the movie negative reviews, the plot and the performances were praised by American and European critics.
+While some Peruvian critics gave the film negative reviews, the plot and the performances were praised by American and European critics.